-Co-parenting counseling helps those who parent form separate households work together to provide the best possible structure to raise children.
+Co-parenting counseling helps those who parent from separate households work together to provide the best possible structure to raise children.
 The sole purpose of CoPC is to enhance parenting skills and cooperation to serve the needs of the most vulnerable family members – the children.
-It is not intended to act as, or replace, individual therapy from either co-parent.
+It is not intended to act as, or replace, individual therapy for either co-parent.
 You and your co-parent may not like each other, but in order for your children to have a healthy sense of themselves and their place in the world you MUST find a way to work cooperatively.
 Separation and divorce are hard enough on everyone, especially children.
 Let me help you to find the tools that will:

 - Protect and nurture your children as you create a “new normal” in separate homes

 - Work collaboratively with your co-parent to serve the needs of your children

 - Develop strategies to enhance your children’s coping skills

 - Find common ground to minimize stress and conflict between you and your co-parent